Get data into an Edge Processor using HTTP Event Collector

 - In the Receive data from these inputs section, select HTTP Event Collector.

-- (Optional) If you want to use mTLS to secure the communications between your HEC data sources and the Edge Processor, then do the following:
+- If you want to use TLS or mTLS to secure communications between this Edge Processor and the data sources that are sending data to it, then do the following:

-- If this is the first time that the mTLS settings have been turned on for this Edge Processor, then upload PEM files containing the certificates for proving the Edge Processor's identity in the Server private key, Server certificate, and CA certificates fields.
+- If you choose to use mTLS for your input, upload PEM files containing the certificates for proving the Edge Processor's identity in the Server private key, Server certificate, and CA certificates fields.

-The Edge Processor uses the same PEM files to prove its identity to all data sources where mTLS is used.
-For example, if you also select Splunk forwarders in the Use mTLS with these inputs section, then the Edge Processor uses the same server-side PEM files when receiving data from forwarders and HEC data sources.
+The Edge Processor uses the same PEM files to prove its identity to all data sources where TLS or mTLS is used.
+For example, if you select both Splunk forwarders and HTTP Event Collector as data inputs and use TLS or mTLS with these inputs, then the Edge Processor uses the same server-side PEM files when receiving data from forwarders and HEC data sources.

 - Select Save.